Welcome!

 Exhibit Booth Details

-An 8' x 6' booth with pipe and drape, one six foot table, and two chairs will be furnished for each reserved exhibit space.
+- An 8' x 6' booth with one 1 6ft table, 2 chairs, and 1 floor length linen tablecloth (optional) will be furnished for each reserved exhibit space.

 Exhibits must be well planned and should not interfere with the flow of traffic or require relocation of furnishings, rugs and/or paintings.